rakoushchyksophie/CS180Project/README.md

 # CS18000 Auction House Team Project

 Program utilizing Java interfaces and classes to ultimately create an interactive Java Application where a user may list auctions and bid on other item listings.
+This program is part of a multi-phase Java project for CS18000 designed to simulate an interactive Auction House social platform.
+Users can list items for auction, place bids, view auctions in progress, and communicate with other users via a client-server model.
+Phase 2 focuses on building communication functionality between a client and a server, using a database to persist auction data.

 ## Features
 - Create Buyer Account